404BugNotFound/Audio-Book/README.md

 # Audio-Book
-#I have created an Audio Book code which read pdf and converts it to speech.
+#I have created an Audio Book project which reads pdf and converts it to speech.

 name: Ishan Chaturvedi
 language: Python